YushiOMOTE/motherbase-web/content/posts/redis-lua.md

 ![](../../assets/procmacro.png)

 So, inside proc-macro definition, we can run a linter crate as well.
-To perform lint, `lua` proc-macro does the following steps:
+To perform lint, `Lua` proc-macro does the following steps:

 1. Convert input Rust code to a string.
     * The input of proc-macro is kind of a list of tokens.